OxyContin maker’s lawyer warns of long, expensive litigation

 He also noted that suing Sackler families is complicated.
 The family is stretched across the world, with some assets held in foreign trusts.
 And many family members have never been involved with Purdue.

 In exchange for the legal protections, family members would contribute a total of $4.5 billion in cash and control of a charitable fund.
 They would give up ownership of Purdue, and the company would be reformed into a new entity with its profits going to fight the epidemic and pay victims and their families.

-Most of those with claims that are found valid are expected to receive between $3,500 and $48,000.
+Most of the funds sent to government entities would have to be used to combat opioids via projects such as connecting people with treatment programs, and opioid use prevention.
+And most people with claims that are found valid are expected to receive between $3,500 and $48,000.

 The company would also make public millions of internal documents, including communications with its lawyers.
 And the Sacklers would have to get out of the opioid business in other countries eventually.